-A video game developed in part by Texas A&M visualization students, is helping Chinese undergraduates succeed in introductory calculus, one of the toughest classes to pass on a university campus.
+A video game developed in part by Texas A&M visualization students, in use throughout the U.S., is helping Chinese undergraduates succeed in introductory calculus, one of the toughest classes to pass on a university campus.

 The game, Variant: Limits, helps to improve the nearly 38-percent failure rate in the class, which is foundational for all science, technology, engineering and mathematics careers.
-In June, Tencent, a leading multinational technology and entertainment company, began to distribute the game in China.
+The game is in widespread use by universities and students across the U.S. In June, Tencent, a leading multinational technology and entertainment company, began to distribute the game in China.

 “We are excited to expand the game’s footprint and growth strategy with help from some of China’s top gaming insiders and thought leaders,” said André Thomas, a viz faculty member who also heads Triseum, a Bryan educational video game development company that developed Variant: Limits.
 Triseum collaborated with Viz students and an interdisciplinary group of university faculty who work together in the Department of Visualization’s LIVE Lab to create the game.

 Variant and another Triseum/LIVE Lab-developed game, Arté Mecenas, which supplement a traditional, college-level art history course, combine active game play and engaging story lines with measurable learning goals in a game-based learning environment, said Thomas.

 “The games mirror the sophistication and imagination of some of the most popular entertainment video games on the market, while staying true to their roots in academic rigor, research and outcomes,” he said.

 The games are two of the displays in “Play Beyond the Game,” an exhibit hosted by the Central Academy of Fine Arts Museum in Beijing through Oct.
 7, 2018.